tari-labs/tari-university/src/scaling/laser-beam/MainReport.md

 ## Introduction

-Proof-of-Work (PoW) blockchains are slow and have poor scalability properties.
+Proof-of-Work (PoW) blockchains are not immutable in realtime and have poor scalability properties.
 A payment channel is a class of techniques designed to allow two or more parties to make multiple blockchain transactions, without committing all of the transactions to the blockchain.
 Resulting funds can be committed back to the blockchain.
 Payment channels allow multiple transactions to be made within off-chain agreements.
 They keep the operation mode of the